sheridan-media/.github/.github/ISSUE_TEMPLATE/nico_templates.md

 ## Changes
 - this was changed
-- this other things was also added
+- other things were also added

 ## Purpose for changes
 - Because things should change